sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-sso/application.rst

 Application
 =======

-Now both AWS SSO/Okta Configured successfully.

-you can Configure single sign-on (SSO) access to Fire Insights applications as it support identity federation with SAML 2.0.
+Since, you have successfully configured both the AWS SSO and Okta in the previous steps so now, you can configure single sign-on (SSO) access to Fire Insights applications as it supports identity federation with SAML 2.0.

-Below are steps involved in it:
+Below are the steps involved in it:

 1. Login to Aws Console.
 2. Open AWS Single Sign-On service and click on Applications.